sahana1303/Sherlock-AI-Candidate-Identifier/README.md

 # 👩‍💻 Developer

-**Sahana Bhairav**
+Sahana Bhairav

 - GitHub: https://github.com/sahana1303
-- Email: sahana@gmail.com
+- Email: sahanabhairav339@gmail.com

 ---

 # 📜 License

-This project was developed as part of the **Sherlock AI Candidate Identifier Internship Challenge** for educational and evaluation purposes.
+This project was developed as part of the Sherlock AI Candidate Identifier Internship Challenge for educational and evaluation purposes.